adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 ```

 #### run
-The `generator.run` method begins the process of creating the files defined using the `.addFile` method.
-The generator skips the file, if the destination path already exists.
+The `generator.run` method begins creating the files defined using the `.addFile` method.
+The generator skips the file if the destination path already exists.

 ```ts
 await this.generator.run()
 ```

 ## Lifecycle hooks
-Commands can define the prepare and the completed lifecycle hooks.
-The `prepare` method is executed before running the run method and the `completed` method is executed after the run method.
+Commands can define the following lifecycle hooks.

+The `prepare` method is executed before running the run method.
+And the `completed` method is executed after the run method.

 ```ts
 export default class Greet extends BaseCommand {